 When we were criticized by an industry group of leather manufacturers for listing tannery operations as one of the world’s worst pollution problems, we responded to them and began a conversation about how we could all help solve the problem together.

 Recently, we worked with the ICCA – the International Council of Chemical Associations (a chemical industry group) – on a project at an abandoned chemical factory in Gorlovka, Urkaine.
 We brought to the table our expertise in pollution cleanup strategy along with a strong coalition of international and local stakeholders, which included former employees of the chemical plant.
 The ICCA contributed their crucial understanding of the chemicals involved and how to deal with them.
 As a result, working together, we anticipate that we will be able to remove the toxins by September 2013.
 This is indeed progress for Gorlovka, after languishing for decades on the brink of disaster.

-Read more about how we worked with the ICCA on the Gorlovka cleanup below, or download the entire pdf here.
+Read more about how we worked with the ICCA on the Gorlovka cleanup below.

 This abandoned, former state-owned and operated chemical plant in Gorlovka, Ukraine presented a major health threat to the town’s 200,000 residents.
 A cocktail of chemicals at the site – mainly mononitro chlorobenzene (MNCB) and some 30 tons of trinitrotoluene (TNT) were contaminating ground water and creating risk for potential explosion.
 Clearly, urgent remediation was required.